crosswalk-project/crosswalk-website/README.md

 *   documentation/\*.html <= generated from the markdown files in
 contribute/*.md via gfm.php

-If running in development mode, all of the above are regenerated when the source changes (via .htaccess and gfm.php).
+On your local development server, all of the above are regenerated dynamically when any source file changes (via .htaccess and gfm.php).

-When you execute the mklive script, all of that content is regenerated as part of the site snapshot creation.
-See `./site.sh --help mklive`.
+On the staging and live servers, no content is generated on the fly: the mklive script generates a one-off snapshot from the source files (*.md, *.scss etc.).
+This snapshot is then pushed to the server as static HTML/CSS/JS.
+See `./site.sh --help mklive` for details.

-# Initializing the server with the crosswalk-website
+# Setting up a server for crosswalk-website

+**This is a list of one time setup instructions for hosting crosswalk-website.
+These steps have already been carried out on the live and production servers, and do not have to be repeated to make a new release of the site.
+However, they are provided for reference in case the setup needs to be done again on a different server, or if the existing setup needs to be modified or debugged.**

+## Server software requirements

+Running the live version requires the rewrite module in Apache2.
+This is used in the wiki subsystem to map requested URLs through a PHP script which will then perform smart matching of leaf names.

+Enable the rewrite module via:

+    sudo a2enmod rewrite
+    sudo service apache2 restart

+The rest of the content is served from static files that are generated as part of the development cycle, described in the Workflow section (above).

+## Server configuration

 To host the Crosswalk website, the following needs to be done on the server: